eblairmckee/public-notes/BrownBag.md

 ## Stylus Migration
 We want to break the habit of depending on classes for styling and instead rely solely on the functionality of styled components, meaning props and everything else we talked about already.

-The first step is to migrate the smallest components and work our way up.
-Ideally, you want to create a generic version of the component first, and then use props, mixins, prop-based code-blocks, and other techniques to add additional context and state based styles and modifiers.
+The first step is to migrate the smallest components and mixins and work our way up.
+Ideally, you want to create a generic/base version of the component first, and then use props, mixins, prop-based code-blocks, and other techniques to add additional context and state based styles and modifiers.

-### Modifiers
+### Classes
-Anything that isn't contextual

-write a snippet like:
+replace classes with blocks/chunks/partials:
 ```javascript
 export const outerContainer = `
     max-width: 1224px;